Trinucleotide repeat disorder

+The first main category, the loss of function type with epigenetic contributions, can have repeats located in either a promoter, in 5'untranscribed regions upstream of promoters, or in introns.
+The second category, toxic RNAs, has repeats located in introns or in a 3' untranslated region of code beyond the stop codon.
+The third category, largely producing toxic proteins with polyalanines or polyglutamines, has trinucleotide repeats that occur in the exons of the affected genes.

 Types

 Some of the problems in trinucleotide repeat syndromes result from causing alterations in the coding region of the gene, while others are caused by altered gene regulation.
 In over half of these disorders, the repeated trinucleotide, or codon, is CAG.
 In a coding region, CAG codes for glutamine (Q), so CAG repeats result in an expanded polyglutamine tract.
 These diseases are commonly referred to as polyglutamine (or polyQ) diseases.
 The repeated codons in the remaining disorders do not code for glutamine, and these can be classified as non-polyQ or non-coding trinucleotide repeat disorders.